vondirath/UD---sellit/README.md

 ### What is it?
 ---------------
 This is a modular app intended to post items for sale based on location allowing
-secure image upload if a non production setting, comments between two people,
-posting by category and location.
+secure image upload, comments between two people, posting by category and location, third party authentication and authorization.

 ### What do i need to run it?
 ---------------